athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Equipment/Spike Launcher.md

 * * *

 **Effect** The _spike launcher_ fires a volley of smaller spikes in a 10-foot burst centered anywhere within its range.
 Make a Strike with the _spike launcher_ against each creature in the area.
+Your multiple attack penalty does not increase until you've completed all granted Strikes.
 On a success, the spike causes the creature to take a -5-foot status penalty to their Speed.
 On a critical success, the creature becomes [[Conditions/Immobilized|Immobilized]] instead.
 In either case, the creature, or an adjacent creature, can use an Interact action to remove the spike and end the penalty or immobilized condition.

 * * *